 Bridge curriculum is designed to spark scholars' intellectual curiosity, stretch their academic horizon, and bolster their ability to succeed at Cal.
 Scholars will enroll in two academic courses, for a total of 6-8 units, carefully selected to reflect their major and career interests.

-Scholars will be able to choose from 20+ courses offered in College Composition, Science, Computer Science, Data Science, Social Sciences, and Reading & Composition.
+Scholars will be able to choose from 13 courses offered in Science, Social Sciences, Mathematics, Arts & Humanities and Reading & Composition.
 All courses count toward UCB graduation requirements.
-For a complete course description, please click here.
+For a complete course schedule, please click here.

 Scholars are placed in their courses by the Summer Bridge Placement Committee after considering the following factors: